imhwli/mysqlnotes/README.md

 Database organizes data into rows and column.
 Each row is also call a record.

-The goal of database design is eliminate data redundancy and ensure data integrity and accuracy
+The goal of database design is to eliminate data redundancy and ensure data integrity and accuracy

-Database is made of many independent tables with different purpose.
-In relational database design, the most important thing is to identify the relationship between tables.
+Database is made of many independent tables with different purposes.
+In relational database design, the most important thing is to identify the relationship between the tables.

 1. one-to-one
 2. one-to-many